dougeby/IntuneDocs/intune/custom-settings-windows-10.md

 1. Use the instructions in [How to configure custom device settings in Microsoft Intune](custom-settings-configure.md) to get started.
 1. On the **Custom OMA-URI Settings** pane, click **Add** to add a new value.
 You can also click **Export** to create a list of all the values you configured in a comma-separated values (.csv) file.
 1. For each OMA-URI setting you want to add, enter the following information.
-Use the list in this topic to learn about the settings you can use:
+Use the list in this article to learn about the settings you can use:
 	- **Name** - Enter a unique name for the OMA-URI setting to help you identify it in the list of settings.
 	- **Description** - Optionally, enter a description for the setting.
 	- **OMA-URI (case sensitive)** - Specify the OMA-URI you want to supply a setting for.